-Jonathan Colehower is President and CEO of Quality Holdings, LLC.
-Prior to that, Mr. Colehower held senior management positions with Manhattan Associates, McKinsey & Company, Optiant and Oracle.
+Jonathan Colehower is CEO of CargoChain.
+Prior to that, Mr. Colehower held senior management positions with Manhattan Associates, McKinsey & Co, Optiant and Oracle.
 He began his career at Accenture.

 Mr. Colehower received his MBA from Vanderbilt University and bachelor's degree from the University of Richmond.

 He and his wife Debbie and children live in Atlanta, GA.

 Member since 2010

 Steve is founder of The Impact Partnership, LLC.
 Impact designs and distributes retirement and insurance products.
 As the owner of 10 radio studios and a state of the art television studio in its offices in Kennesaw, GA, Impact is the market leader in the use of television, radio, and digital marketing.
 Further, Steve currently serves on the board for Retirement Wealth Advisors/FormulaFolios.
 RWA/FFI is the 10th fastest growing privately held company in the US according to the Inc. 500.